Resistance distance distribution in large sparse random graphs: Saddle point analysis

 Finally, when $\kk$ is very large, it makes sense to expand (\ref{skew}) around its maximum at $\rho\approx 2/\kk$ which yields a Gaussian approximation of the form \beq P(\rho) \propto \exp\left[-\frac{\kk^3}{4\left(1-{4}/{\kk}\right)}\left(\rho-\frac{2}{\kk}-\frac{3}{\kk ^2}\right)^{ 2 }\right]. \eeq This distribution is again in an excellent agreement with the numerics at large $c$, see Fig.~\ref{fig:c200}.
 Asymptotically, the distribution tends to a Gaussian of mean $2/\kk$ and standard deviation $\sqrt{2/\kk^3}$.

-The agreement between our saddle point estimate and numerical simulations continues to hold even for such moderate values of $\kk$ as 6 or 4.
+The agreement between our saddle point estimate and numerical simulations continues to hold even for such low values of $\kk$ as 6 or 4.
 In this case, (\ref{eq:FTcorr1}) gives a slightly better match than (\ref{skew}), and that is what we plot in Fig.~\ref{fig:c86}.
-To quantify the agreement of the analytic and empirical distributions, we use the {\it overlapping coefficient} \cite{overlap}, which is defined, for any two distributions $p_1(x)$ and $p_2(x)$, as $\int \min(p_1(x),p_2(x))\,dx\in [0,1]$.
-This gives approximately 92\% for $\kk=6$ and approximately 90\% for $\kk=4$.
+To quantify the agreement of the analytic and empirical distributions, we use the {\it overlapping coefficient} \cite{overlap}, which is defined, for any two normalized probability distributions $p_1(x)$ and $p_2(x)$, as $\int \min(p_1(x),p_2(x))\,dx$.
+By definition, the overlapping coefficient is a number between 0 and 1 that equals 1 if and only if the two distributions are identical.
+For our analytic curve as compared to the numerics, this gives approximately 92\% for $\kk=6$ and approximately 90\% for $\kk=4$.
+We emphasize that the saddle point estimate (\ref{eq:FTcorr1}) only captures the main peak of the distribution without reproducing accurately its right tail.
+We shall return to the excess probability observed to the right of the main peak in section~\ref{deg1}.